NeoIsRecursive/NeosPerfektaSlump/README.md

 It was made as a gymnasiearbete project and has some neat features.

 ### features:
-* Random student from list, fairly!
+* Get random student from list, fairly!
 * Assigning random groups, just say how many!
 * Exporting created groups:
     1. Download all groups to .txt.